 Keep Doing What You’re Doing

-- 150k people continue dying every single day from diseases humans could fix (that’s fifty 9/11s per day, but nobody’s counting because math is hard)
+150k deaths/day people continue dying every single day from diseases humans could fix (that’s fifty 9/11s per day, but nobody’s counting because math is hard)

-- Early investors make 272% returns (which beats everything except insider trading)
+Early investors make 272% returns (which beats everything except insider trading), and politicians discover that voting for cures is better for their careers than voting for bombs

 The life extension achieved determines your total benefit.
 With a median 20-year life extension, you get substantial lifetime wealth.
 With optimistic aging reversal scenarios (50+ years), benefits multiply several times.